kubo-azu/Click-qPCR/README.md

     -   Provides clear messages in the results table (e.g., "Zero variance") when statistics cannot be calculated.

 -   **Diagnostics Tab:**
     -   This tab provides a self-testing function.
-When you click the "Run Diagnostics" button, the app uses its built-in sample data to automatically test four of its core functions:
+When you click the "Run Diagnostics" button, the app uses its built-in sample data to automatically test its core calculation steps:
         1. Sample Data Loading
-        2.  ΔCq Analysis (*t*-test) Validation
+        2.  ΔCq Calculation Validation
-        3.  ΔΔCq Analysis (Statistical Test) Validation
+        3. Statistical Test (t-test) Validation
+        4. Fold Change (2⁻ΔΔCq) Calculation Validation
-        4. ANOVA and Dunnett's Test Validation
+        5. ANOVA and Dunnett's Test Validation
-    -   This confirms that all statistical tests are performed correctly on the appropriate ΔCq values.
-If all tests show "Passed ✅", you can be confident that the app's calculation and statistical capabilities are functioning as intended.
-When installed locally or modified, the Diagnostics tab is useful for checking the health of the application.
+    -   This ensures that each key part of the analysis pipeline—normalization, statistical comparison, and relative scaling—is functioning correctly.
+If all tests show "Passed ✅", you can be confident that the app's capabilities are working as intended.

 ## Installation and Usage